Geek Dave used to say live and let live...

 next Ian Fleming novel to be adapted because screenwriter Tom Mankiewicz

-thought it would be daring to use black villains (this was the early 1970s), as the Black Panthers
+thought it would be daring to use black villains (this was the early 1970s).
+The Black Panthers

-and other racial movements were active at this time.
-It was also the height of the blaxploitation era, and Mankiewicz included many blaxploitation archetypes and clichés in his screenplay, including derogatory racial epithets ("honky"), and pimpmobiles.
+and other racial movements were active at this time, and it was also the height of the blaxploitation era - Mankiewicz included many blaxploitation archetypes and clichés in his screenplay, including derogatory racial epithets ("honky"), and pimpmobiles.

 suggested him to film in New Orleans.
 But Hamilton wasn't so sure, he did not want to use Mardi